 What Is Object-Oriented Programming?

 Object-oriented programming (OOP) is a programming paradigm that uses the concept of objects to construct well-defined, manipulable pieces of code.
+In an object-oriented program, objects contain both data and the functions that operate on that data.

 To illustrate the intuitive nature of object-oriented programming, compare an object in programming to an object in real life.